Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Related Work

 \section{Related Work}

-Existing methods for misinformation detection can be classified into three categories: single-domain, multi-domain, and cross-domain approaches.
-In this section, we review each category of these methods and highlight the methodological novelty of our study.
+In this section, we review the Information Systems (IS) literature on misinformation, which not only situates our study in the IS literature but also reveals research gaps that motivate our study.
+We also survey existing methods for misinformation detection, which can be classified into three categories: single-domain, multi-domain, and cross-domain approaches.
+We then highlight the methodological novelty of our study.